 This involves turning the foot in (in the direction of your big toe) with the resistance from the band.

-These four exercises help really strengthen all sides of the ankle for better strength and stability.
+These four exercises help strengthen all sides of the ankle which can lead to improved function and stability.

-Balancing helps strengthen in the ankle in all directions and is an important functional movement to get back after an injury.
+Balancing helps strengthen the muscles around the ankle in all directions and is an important functional movement to get back after an injury.

 Before attempting any of these exercises, we recommend first learning proper form from either one of our trained physical therapists or strength coaches here at Tensegrity Physical Therapy.
 If you would like a one-on-one personalized treatment plan to help deal with your ankle sprain/injury, book an appointment today by calling 541-338-7088 or visiting our contact page.